 Being a parent has been one of the most rewarding experiences of my life.
-I’ve been a parent for a little over 6 years and now have two amazing little girls.
-It’s amazing to see the stark contrasts in personality between the two of them.
+I’ve been a parent for more than 10 years now to two amazing

 She will ignore you but not purposefully.
 Sometimes she’ll think she said something to respond but it didn’t actually come out of her mouth.

-My 3 year old on the other hand is quite a bit more daring than her older sister.
+My 7-year-old on the other hand is quite a bit more daring than her older sister.
 She will ignore you on purpose just because she doesn’t want to do what you’re asking her.

 They are both incredible, loving little girls in their own right.
 They are also both very goofy and make me giggle like crazy.
-They probably get that from me.

 While it’s hard to believe sometimes that both of these girls are an extension of my wife and me, they have taught me quite a bit about personal finance.

 1. Count Your Money Too Often and You Might Lose Some

-I can’t tell you how many pennies and other coins that I find around the house because of this.
-She’ll take it out, count it, put it back in, dump it all out again, count it some more, play with it, roll it around the floor, put it back in her piggy bank, leave and go do something else, etc.
+She would take it out, count it, put it back in, dump it all out again, count it some more, play with it, roll it around the floor, put it back in her piggy bank, leave and go do something else, etc.

 The biggest thing I’ve learned from this is to not count your money too much.
 I am guilty of this at times still but am trying to work on it.

-If you focus too much on how much money you have and where it’s going, you not only create undo stress for yourself, but you also will over analyze your budgets, second guess your self, and ultimately make the wrong decision.
+If you focus too much on how much money you have and where it’s going, you not only create undue stress for yourself, but you also will over-analyze your budgets, second guess your self, and ultimately make the wrong decision.

 2. The Happiness Effect of Spoiling Doesn’t Last Long

 This spoiling came in the form of buying her a Disney stuffed animal (or three!) every time we went to the Disney Store.
 I blame my love for Disney and my love for my daughter.
 It’s a losing battle with attacks on both fronts. 😉

 The result?
-Well now we have a bunch of Disney stuffed animals that are not played with and take up a bunch of space.
+Well, now we have a bunch of Disney stuffed animals that are not played with and take up a bunch of space.
 I did NOT see that coming.

-The happiness you experience when you buy something doesn’t last!
-We all enjoy spoiling and being spoiled, but think twice before you do it, something I have to remind myself of constantly.
+The happiness you experience when you buy something doesn’t last.
+We all enjoy spoiling and being spoiled but think twice before you do it—something I have to remind myself of constantly.

 3. Reprioritizing is Worth It!

 One of the things that was a struggle when I first became a parent is that my wife and I wouldn’t be able to do whatever we want anymore.
-We could no longer take a late night run to Target on a whim or plan on seeing a late movie without considering a babysitter.
+We could no longer take a late-night run to Target on a whim or plan on seeing a late movie without considering a babysitter.

-Well it was absolutely worth it!
+Well, it was absolutely worth it.

 Go through your budget, find what you value, don’t put so much money toward what you don’t value, and I guaranteed you that you will be able to find some extra money to put toward debt or saving.

 It is cheaper to spoil yourself on things that matter and that you value because you won’t have to keep doing it to feel spoiled.
 The effect lasts much longer.

-I love my kids very much and I’m excited to keep learning from them and the situation I will continue to find myself in with them.
+I love my kids very much and I’m excited to keep learning from them and the situations I continue to find myself in with them.